benedict-us/ecommerce-sales-funnel-analysis/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** Conducting a sales funnel analysis using Google BigQuery, analyzing user journey data, identifying drop-off points, and calculating conversion rates to optimize product and revenue performance.
+- **Project A:** Conducting a sales funnel analysis using Google BigQuery, analyzing customer journey data, identifying drop-off points, and calculating conversion rates to optimise product and revenue performance.
 - **Project B:** Building interactive Power BI dashboards focused on performance tracking and operational efficiency, applying real-world business and higher education metrics.

 ## 🌱 Currently Learning